 Approximately 8 studentships are available, covering both maintenance at the research council rate of GBP 15,009 per year and tuition fees.
 Studentships are available for UK, EU, and non-EU nationals.
 Applicants must satisfy the university's English language requirements.

 Applicants should have an undergraduate or master's degree in computer science, linguistics, cognitive science, AI, or a related discipline.
-We particularly encourage applications from women, minorities, and members of other groups that are underrepresented in technology.
+We particularly encourage applications from women and members of minority groups that are underrepresented in technology.

 Frequently asked questions